visiontrail/LanguageLearning/English/Vocabulary-Building/Animal-Hard.md

 ---

 ## Grassland & Savannah Animals / 草原动物

-### Lion / 狮子
-"This is a lion!
-Lions are strong and live in groups.
-The males have big manes!"

-### Zebra / 斑马
-"This is a zebra!
-Zebras have black and white stripes.
-They run fast in the grass!"

 ### Rhinoceros / 犀牛
 "This is a rhinoceros!
 Rhinos have thick skin and one or two horns.
 They are very strong!"